John R. Pyzner | 2/1/2006 12:24:06 AM

 Apple and pear trees produce fruit on short spurs that last 10 to 15 years.
 Excessive pruning will remove the fruiting spurs and reduce crop size.
 It will also cause excessive non-spur producing wood to be produced, which is non-productive.
 Apples and pears are normally trained to a central leader or modified central leader system.
 Pruning basically consists of thinning out thick areas and removing weak or damaged wood.
 Excessive pruning can make trees prone to fire blight disease.

-Figs produce fruit on current season wood, although some varieties produce an early crop on the previous season’s growth.
+Pyzner notes that figs produce fruit on current season wood, although some varieties produce an early crop on the previous season’s growth.
 Figs do not need heavy pruning to produce fruiting wood.
 Pruning consists primarily of removing inward growth when necessary to keep the tree open.
 Dead, diseased or damaged wood along with suckers and water sprouts should be removed.

-Citrus trees require little if any pruning except to remove broken or damaged limbs.
+The horticulturist says citrus trees require little if any pruning except to remove broken or damaged limbs.
 Freeze-damaged citrus should not be pruned until June.
 The severity of damage can be properly assessed at that time.